aerospike/aerospike-client-python/doc/query.rst

         :return: a job ID that can be used with :meth:`~aerospike.Client.job_info` to track the status of the ``aerospike.JOB_QUERY`` , as it runs in the background.

+        Continuing from the results of the :meth:`~aerospike.Query.foreach` code example:

         .. testcode::

             # EXAMPLE 1: Increase everyone's score by 100